 DAY 3: Exploring Within

-Many soft skills are explored on our last day including team dynamics, leadership, confidence, and difficult conversations, as well as influence and accountability.
+Many soft skills are explored on our last day including leadership traits, communication styles, confidence, difficult conversations and managing change.
 These often overlooked topics are an important part of developing a successful and fulfilling fundraising career.

 Course